ibm-cloud-docs/satellite/monitor.md

 # Monitoring for {{site.data.keyword.satelliteshort}}
 {: #monitor}

-{{site.data.keyword.satellitelong}} comes with basic tools to help you manage the health of your {{site.data.keyword.satelliteshort}} resources, such as.
+{{site.data.keyword.satellitelong}} provides built-in tools for managing the health of your {{site.data.keyword.satelliteshort}} resources, including locations, hosts, clusters, and Link endpoints.
 {: shortdesc}

-Monitoring for your {{site.data.keyword.satelliteshort}} location and for the {{site.data.keyword.cloud_notm}} services that run in your location must be set up separately.
-For example, to collect metrics for your {{site.data.keyword.satelliteshort}} location setup, you enable a {{site.data.keyword.mon_short}} instance to collect platform metrics in the same region that your location is managed from.
-Then, to collect metrics for a {{site.data.keyword.openshiftlong_notm}} cluster that runs in your {{site.data.keyword.satelliteshort}} location, you create a monitoring agent in your cluster to automatically collect and forward pod metrics to a {{site.data.keyword.mon_short}} instance.
-Note that you can use the same {{site.data.keyword.mon_short}} instance to collect metrics for both your {{site.data.keyword.satelliteshort}} location and services that run in your {{site.data.keyword.satelliteshort}} location.
+Monitoring for your {{site.data.keyword.satelliteshort}} location and for the {{site.data.keyword.cloud_notm}} services that run in your location requires separate setup.
+To collect location platform metrics, enable a {{site.data.keyword.mon_short}} instance in the same region that manages your location.
+To collect pod metrics from an {{site.data.keyword.openshiftlong_notm}} cluster in your {{site.data.keyword.satelliteshort}} location, deploy a monitoring agent in the cluster to forward metrics to a {{site.data.keyword.mon_short}} instance.
+A single {{site.data.keyword.mon_short}} instance collects metrics for both your {{site.data.keyword.satelliteshort}} location and the services running in it.

 ## Understanding what is logged and monitored by default
 {: #health-default}